LSD: Tolerance

 LSD shows significant tachyphylaxis, with tolerance developing 24 hours after administration.
 The progression of tolerance at intervals shorter than 24 hours remains largely unknown.
 Tolerance typically resets to baseline after 3–4 days of abstinence.
 Significant cross-tolerance occurs between LSD, mescaline and psilocybin.
 A slight cross-tolerance to DMT is observed in humans highly tolerant to LSD.
 Tolerance to LSD also builds up with consistent use, and is believed to result from serotonin 5-HT_{2A} receptor downregulation.
 Researchers believe that tolerance returns to baseline after two weeks of not using psychedelics.

 Addiction and dependence liability

 LSD is widely considered to be non-addictive, despite its potential for abuse.
 Attempts to train laboratory animals to self-administer LSD have been largely unsuccessful.
 Although tolerance to LSD builds up rapidly, a withdrawal syndrome does not appear, suggesting that a potential syndrome does not necessarily relate to the possibility of acquiring rapid tolerance to a substance.
 A report examining substance use disorder for DSM-IV noted that almost no hallucinogens produced dependence, unlike psychoactive drugs of other classes such as stimulants and depressants.

 Cancer and pregnancy

 The mutagenic potential of LSD is unclear.
-Overall, the evidence seems to point to limited or no effect at commonly used doses.
+Overall, the evidence points to limited or no effect at commonly used doses.
 Studies showed no evidence of teratogenic or mutagenic effects.